Appeals Court Skeptical Of Democrats' Lawsuit Over Trump's Overseas Business Deals

 "He cannot continue accepting payments and benefits at the hotels and the condominiums and the rental properties and permits and trademarks all around the world unless you come to Congress for consent," Blumenthal said.
 "There is no reason Congress has to pass a bunch more statutes when the highest law in the land always bars this corruption."

-Trump weighed in on the emoluments issue after an outcry forced his administration to drop an initial pan to have his Doral golf resort near Miami be the host foreign leaders for the G-7 summit.
+Trump weighed in on the emoluments issue after an outcry forced his administration to drop an initial plan to have his Doral golf resort near Miami host foreign leaders for the G-7 summit.

 "You people with this phony Emoluments Clause," Trump told reporters in October.